Application Server Horizontal Scaling

 You can select a secondary server from the actions section of the server tab as shown below.

-The above shown setup phase will also pompt you to select a plan for the secondary server, this is the plan that the secondary server will operate on, making the secondary server compute configurable, please note that the secondary server plans shown will be of same or higher computer capacity than that of the primary server.
+The above shown setup phase will also pompt you to select a plan for the secondary server, this is the plan that the secondary server will operate on, this plan will be identical to the primary server plan in terms of compute resources, as shown in the example setup prompt below.

 Once the setup is completed this is how the dashboard would look.